prowe12/rundisort/README.md

 7) For use of cloud_2012012006_cld1.mat (used by sample_run.m), please reference: Cox, C., Rowe, P. M., Neshyba, S., & Walden, V. P. (2016).
 A synthetic data set of high-spectral resolution infrared spectra for the Arctic atmosphere.
 Earth System Science Data Discussions, 1–29. http://doi.org/10.5194/essd-2015-40, in review for Earth System Science Data.
 Please also see our database of atmospheric profiles and cloudy and clear sky up and downwelling radiances characteristic of the Arctic at the Arctic Observing Network (AON) Arctic data repository (at https://www.aoncadis.org/dataset/AAIRO_spectra.html; doi:10.5065/D61J97TT).

-A note on precision: some variables in DISORT are single precision.
+## A note on precision
+Some variables in DISORT are single precision.
 Sensitivity studies indicate that best accuracy is achieved when all layer optical depths in typical model atmospheres are above 10^-5.
 For example, for a total optical depth of 0.5 and temperatures near 240 K, our studies indicate that including a layer optical depth of 10^-6 results in round-off errors in zenith downwelling radiance of ~0.2 mW/(m2 sr cm-1), whereas omitting this layer from the calculation causes an error of only ~0.004 mW/(m2 sr cm-1).
 Furthermore, omitting extremely thin layers saves computational time.
 For this reason, the code excludes upper atmospheric layers with optical depths below 10^-5 (this is done on a wavenumber-by-wavenumber basis).
 If such thin layers need to be included, it is possible to compile entirely in double-precision at a computational cost probably less than 20% (see DISORT documentation).
 As described by Istvan Laszlo (personal communication), "To run DISORT in double-precision you should use DISORTsp.f, which is currently only available in pre-version 3 distributions, like in DISORT2.0beta.
 To create the double-precision version it is, however, not sufficient to simply auto-double DISORTsp.f at compile time.
 You would first need to change all instances of R1MACH to D1MACH.
 Then you should compile all files with the auto-double option, except one file: RDI1MACH.f should be compiled without this option.
 Finally you would need to link all compiled files to create the executable."

-Credits:
+## Credits:

 1) The DISORT code is DISORT2.0beta, from ftp://climate1.gsfc.nasa.gov/wiscombe/Multiple_Scatt/.
 Please be sure to acknowledge use of DISORT.
 Although provided here, it is identical to the original code except for two changes.
 In disort.f, the maximum number of layers, MXCLY has been increased from 6 to 120.
 A header that was printed to the screen has been suppressed.

-2) Development of this Python suite of codes for running DISORT for layered atmospheres including both clouds and gases is by Penny Rowe, Von Walden, and Steven Neshyba, with helpful insights provided by Christopher Cox.
+2) Development of this Python suite of codes for running DISORT for layered atmospheres including both clouds and gases is by Penny Rowe, with much help from Von Walden and Steven Neshyba, as well as helpful insights provided by Christopher Cox.
 While a small project, work has proceeded over several years, and thus was funded from a variety of sources, including the National Aeronautics and Space Administration (NASA) Research Opportunities in Space and Earth Sciences program (contract NNX08AF79G), the National Science Foundation (NSF) Idaho Experimental Program to Stimulate Competitive Research (EPSCoR), and NSF award ARC-1108451.
 Rowe also acknowledges support from USACH-DICYT and Neshyba acknowledges support from the University of Puget Sound and the National Science Foundation under grant CHE – 1306366.

-3) Python code is written by Steven Neshyba and Penny Rowe (except as noted within).
+3) Python code is written by Penny Rowe, with contributions from Steven Neshyba (except as noted within).